3 years full-time (plus optional placement year)

 The course draws on the expertise of the Engineering Education and Management Research Group, and includes individual and group projects at every stage of the degree to develop practical, organisational, management and business skills.

-As you progress, you'll cover topics such as electronic hardware design, Java programming, signal processing and analysis, microprocessor interfacing, engineering construction and design, feedback and computer control.
+As you progress, you'll cover topics such as electronic hardware design, software programming, signal processing and analysis, microprocessor interfacing, engineering construction and design, feedback and computer control.
 In your final year, advanced option modules allow you to specialise according to your own developing interests, in areas from digital communications to nanoelectronics.

 Throughout your course you'll have opportunities to apply your learning in our well-equipped labs.
-Individual and group projects will see you design, build and test products using state-of-the art hardware, software and fabrication facilities.
+Individual and group projects will see you design, build and test products using state-of-the-art hardware, software and fabrication facilities.

 There are opportunities for you to spend time abroad during your course: